(Q75.5) Oculomandibular dysostosis

 Treatment and Medical Assistance

-• Undergoing physical therapy to improve mobility and balance
+• Refer to a physical therapist to help improve strength and balance

 Icon